Pwd9000-ML/blog-devto/posts/2022-GitHub-Function-CICD/GitHub-Function-CICD.md

 ## Create an Azure Function App

 Lets start by creating a resource group and a windows dotnet function app in our Azure subscription.
 For this step I have written a PowerShell script using Azure CLI.
-You can also find ths script on my [GitHub repository]()
+You can also find ths script on my [GitHub repository](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/2022-GitHub-Function-CICD/code/Azure-Pre-Reqs.ps1).

 ```powershell
 #Log into Azure